 “Anything that narrows the urethra can cause the urine stream to deflect — think of it like a kink in a water hose — and the most common cause of that is surgery on the penis,” explains Carmack, who found similar results during a study she published in the International Journal of Human Rights.
 In other words, if your stream never seems to hit its target (and you’re experiencing other urine-related difficulties like those mentioned above) it’s a good idea to get checked for meatal stenosis.

 Of course, there are simpler reasons why your stream isn’t always straight.
-“If a man who has a normal, intact penis without any issues experiences this from time to time, it’s probably related to how badly he has to pee or how much urine he has to get out,” Carmack says.
+“If a man who has an intact penis without any issues experiences this from time to time, it’s probably related to how badly he has to pee or how much urine he has to get out,” Carmack says.
 “If you’re urinating with low-pressure [because you don’t have to pee all that badly], it’s way more likely for the stream to deflect.”
 This goes back to her water hose analogy — the less pressure behind the stream, the less likely it will shoot out in a straight line.

 It should also be noted that obstructions within the urethra — like, for instance, dried semen — can cause your stream to divert, for obvious reasons, until they’re pushed out.
 If that’s the case, don’t panic — just be prepared to mop the floor every once in awhile.